audioscavenger/whoisd/Readme.md

 - [ ] replace all binstubs commands with demonized compose
 - [ ] Start charging for my hard work?

-## version: 2.0.6
+## version: 2.0.10

+- 2.0.10  better logging
+- 2.0.9   multiple bugfixes
+- 2.0.8   now increment shared counters
-- 2.0.6 WIP now storing strings and not bytes
+- 2.0.7   now storing strings and not bytes
+- 2.0.6   now working again
 - 2.0.5   WIP moving away from byte storage
 - 2.0.4   WIP to get new database inserts working: inetnum works
 - 2.0.3   [x] fix the bug where the whoisd build output is invisible - it fixed itself
 - 2.0.2   download_dumps.sh does not re-download existing databases
 - 2.0.1   complete rewrite of the create_db.py and database structure
 - 2.0.0   initial fork and rename from network_info to whoisd

 ## :ribbon: Licence
 [MIT](https://choosealicense.com/licenses/mit/)